Subject to Change due to COVID19 Race Guidelines

 Men - Sunday - June 20, 2021 8:30 am

 Base of the Auto Road on Route 16, between Jackson and Gorham, NH.
 Directions>>

 Average 12%, multiple lengths of 18% sustained, last 50 yards at 22%.

-The Northeast Delta Dental Mount Washington Road Race is a competitive mountain running race and has an official time limit of 3:05 from cannon fire.
-Official timing ends at 3 hours and 5 minutes after the start (12:05 PM).
+The Northeast Delta Dental Mount Washington Road Race is a competitive mountain running race and has an official time limit of 3:05 from the time you leave the start mat.
+Official timing ends at 3 hours and 5 minutes after the start of the last runner (around 12:20 PM).
 Please do not enter if you suspect you are unable to complete the course in that time.
 All runners still on course past this time will be untimed as they finish.